abhigyanmadhukalya/abhigyanmadhukalya/README.md

 <h3>I 💙</h3>

 - Playing games in my free time.
 I have had a deep love for gaming ever since I was young.
-I started to code because I wanted to edit the save files in games to get an unfair advantage and cheese.
+I started to code because I wanted to edit the save files in games to get an unfair advantage and cheese them.
 My favorite game franchises are Assassin's Creed, Fallout, Counter Strike etc. I also play osu! a lot.

 - Studying Chemistry and Physics.
 I know I'm bad at Mathematics so I love studying the subjects I'm good at to keep my anxiety in check.